kln-courses/tmgu17/groups/tmgu17_groups.md

 ### Topical Analysis and Latent patterns in a specific data set
 *Group TAL studies how we can extract underlying semantic and lexical patterns from texts*
 **keywords** limits of analysis, ngram analysis, specific data set, text topics, visualization

+## Process Workshop
+0. Result: Abstract 200-300 words by Sunday evening
+1. Select group by going to table
+2. Discuss research questions, data and technique(s)
+4. Plenum (summary from each group)
+5. Re-select group by going to table
+6. Plan for weekend assignment